Government spending represents over ⅓ of ALL spending in the United States.

 Today, we discussed how to bid on government contracts and how we successfully did this for one of the businesses we own.

-As discussed, over the government spends close to $600 BILLION per year in federal contracts.
+As discussed, the government spends close to $600 BILLION per year on federal contracts.

 And there are specific opportunities that are set aside for small businesses, women-owned businesses, minority-owned businesses, and much more.